China hopes to see a united EU, Xi tells Britain on visit

 It was a rare mention of another country's planned vote by China, which does not like to interfere in internal affairs, and was quickly played down by a Cameron aide, who said the European Union "wasn't a huge part of their discussion".

 Officials, instead, are keen to steer attention to the large-scale investment Britain has secured from China.
-Xi went to the northern city of Manchester on Friday, where the government hopes to encourage investment to spur the creation of a 'northern powerhouse' to challenge London's dominance.
+Xi is visiting the northern city of Manchester on Friday, to seal 24 billion pounds ($37 billion) in deals to help to spur the creation of a 'northern powerhouse' to challenge London's dominance.

 China's foreign ministry paraphrased Xi as saying in a statement: "China hopes to see a prosperous Europe and a united EU, and hopes Britain, as an important member of the EU, can play an even more positive and constructive role in promoting the deepening development of China-EU ties."